 Apps to organize your knowledge, recipes and meal plans

 If you don’t have much experience with cooking grains or legumes things like a simple table with the water ratio, cooking time and how much your pots can maximally cook would be helpful.

-But it wouldn’t be out much help if was on your desktop.
+But it wouldn’t be of much help if was on your desktop.
 You want to be able to access it instantly.
 So you want to go for a mobile app, preferably lightweight and offline.

 I recommend Obsidian, a free personal knowledge management app (an advanced note-taking app).
 Even though the supporting material, like templates, meal plans etc, I am providing is most effective with it, you can definitely stick with the note-taking app you’re using.

 If you think “I don’t want another app on my phone and I’m not really into note-taking”, just view a note-taking app as your app for cooking intelligence and enhanced eating habits.